Jennifer Packer: Selected exhibitions

-Awards
+Awards and Fellowships

 In 2013, Packer was awarded the Rema Hort Mann Grant.
 In 2012–2013, Packer was an Artist-in-Residence at The Studio Museum in Harlem, and from 2014 to 2016, a Visual Arts Fellow at the Fine Arts Work Center in Provincetown, Massachusetts.

 In 2020, she won the Hermitage Greenfield Prize, which included a commission to produce a new work that will premiere in 2022 at the John and Mable Ringling Museum of Art in Sarasota, Florida.
-That same year, she also won the Rome Prize at the American Academy in Rome.
+Packer also won the Rome Prize in 2020 from the American Academy in Rome and was a Rome Prize Fellow from January 11–August 6, 2021.